 - Spend on the Hawaiian Airlines® World Elite Mastercard® or Hawaiian Airlines® World Elite Business Mastercard®.

-- Purchase HawaiianMiles (up to 30,000 miles per transaction and three transactions per week).
+- Purchase HawaiianMiles — up to 30,000 miles per transaction and three transactions per week.

-- Buy flowers from Teleflora or 1800Flowers.
+- Buy flowers from Teleflora.

 - Shop or dine at partner stores and restaurants.